Go Back Up

 Post-open enrollment tasks

-First, you should reach out to your clients to ensure they have all the necessary resources.
-Those resources should include benefit plan details, vendor contact information, payroll deduction instructions, and other relevant information.
+• Reach out to your clients to ensure they have all the necessary resources, such as benefit plan details, vendor contact information, payroll deduction instructions, and other relevant information.

-You should also remind them that you have year-round availability to answer any questions and assist with compliance, tax, and reporting concerns.
+• Remind them that you are available year-round to answer any questions.
+You may also assist with compliance, tax, and reporting concerns.

-Once your clients are all set, you should review what went well this open enrollment season and determine what can be improved for the following year.
-Conduct an audit of the materials you used this year.
-From there, you can see what can be reused next year and what will need to be updated.
+Once your clients are all set, review what went well this open enrollment season and determine what you can improve for the following year.
+You should also conduct an audit of the materials you used this year.
+From there, you can see what you can reuse next year and what will need to be updated.

 Conclusion

-In the health insurance industry, it’s never too early to start planning for open enrollment.
-Securing the right kind of benefits for your clients takes time and research, and you don’t want to be left feeling like you’re racing against the clock when helping your clients make crucial decisions for their business.
+The health insurance industry is always changing.
+It’s never too early to start planning for open enrollment.
+Securing the right kind of benefits for your clients takes time and research.
+You don’t want to be left feeling like you’re racing against the clock when helping your clients make crucial decisions for their business.

-To succeed, health insurance brokers must have the proper tools in place to assist clients quickly and efficiently, but with a personal touch.
-With proper preparation and organization, you can get your clients through open enrollment season with fewer hassle and delays.
+Health insurance brokers must have the proper tools to assist clients quickly and efficiently but with a personal touch.
+With proper preparation, you can get your clients through open enrollment season with fewer hassles and delays.

 Elizabeth Walker